 Galenium uses Galen for image comparison.
 In Galen the page layout is defined by the position of test objects relative to each other on the page.
 For this purpose, a special syntax and rules are used to describe the layout of a page.

-- Logs in HTML format.
+- Logs in test case report.